whichlaptop/custom-css/README.md

 Widgets
 ---
-The anatomy of the widget in it's basic form is shown below, you can target the individual widgets using the id which carries the unique id of each widget shown here as `widget-{{id}}` where id is the numeric id of the widget (`widget-12345` for example)
+The anatomy of a widget in it's basic form is shown below, you can target individual widgets using the unique widget id shown on the example as `widget-{{id}}` where `id` is the numeric identifier of that widget (`widget-12345` for example)

     <article class="widget google-analytics" id="widget-{{id}}">